 Goats have fastidious eating habits.
-They will accept a wide variety of feed, appreciate it and thrive on it, but what is acceptable to one goat is not always acceptable to others.
-In general goat will refuse any kind of feed which has been soiled either by himself or by other animals.
+They will accept a wide variety of feed, appreciate it, and thrive on it, but what is acceptable to one goat is not always acceptable to others.
+In general, a goat will refuse any kind of feed which has been soiled, either by himself or by other animals.

-Goats will consumes certain species at definite stages of maturity and reject them at other times.
+Goats will consume certain species at definite stages of maturity and reject them at other times.

 The rumen is not developed at birth, but young kids start picking at hay or grass at 2-3 weeks of age and by 3-4 months the rumen is fully functional.